johanpel/jvm2accbench/README.md

 ```
 scala -cp target/jvm2accbench-1.0.jar "BenchRunner" --help
 ```
 * Example of running a benchmark.
-Compressed OOPs must be disabled such that JNI references are actual virtual memory addresses to the objects
+Compressed OOPs must be disabled such that internal references of the JVM are actual virtual memory addresses to the objects
 ```
 scala -J-XX:-UseCompressedOops -cp target/jvm2accbench-1.0.jar:bench/out "BenchRunner" -m "single" -r 32
 ```